 Do a Fraser Island tour instead

 We had a knowledgeable and fun guide and a great group of young backpackers to share the experience with.
 Even if we were only together for three days, it was a good amount of time to make some new friends on the road.

 How to get to Fraser Island: tour starting points

-What to pack for Fraser Island
+What to pack for a Fraser Island tour

-On our tour they told us to only bring a backpack with us and leave our big suitcases in Noosa Heads since there isn’t much space in the 4WDs for everyones bags.
+On our tour they told us to only bring a small day backpack with us and leave our big backpacks or suitcases in Noosa Heads since there isn’t much space in the 4WDs for everyones bags.